johndpotts/learning-programming-journal/README.md

 - [ ] Set up blog with jekyll
 - [x] Finish forms Udacity course
 - [X] build cheat sheet binder

+### 11-20-17
+- worked more on jekyll site
+- troubleshooting with ruby setup
+- got it working though!!

+### 11-19-17
+- worked on ios fixes for portfolio projects

+### 11-18-17
+- looked more into react
+- js algorithms

+### 11-17-17
+- deep dive into algorithm efficiency

+### 11-16-17
+worked more on jekyll blog themes

 ### 11-15-17
 - started setting up blog with jekyll
+- gulp scripts

 ### 11-14-17
 - added on to Clt Devs site